hunterloftis/playfuljs/content/drafts/raycaster.md

 - Lighting objects.
 We already have a fairly robust lighting model.
 Why not place lights in the world and compute wall lighting based on them?
 Lights are 80% of atmosphere.
+- Good touch events.
+I've hacked in a couple of basic touch controls so folks on phones and tablets can try out the demo, but there's huge room for improvement.

 As always, if you build something cool, or have related work to share, [email me](mailto:hunter@hunterloftis.com) or [tweet me](http://twitter.com/hunterloftis)